zwenza/react-best-practices/README.md

 will receive a undefined value.

 Most of the time it's much more useful to assign a default-value to a prop and let the developer override your prop if necessary.
-And React already provides a great way to do this!
+And React already provides a great way to do this with ``defaultProps``!

 ```js
 export default class ExampleComponent extends Component {